smelovd/items-crawler/README.md

 Connect your API with React.
 All items should be rendered (use any styling library you want, it's not really matter) in a single page.
 This page must have a cards with item title, image, description, price, etc...
 Click on the item card should redirect to the store page where the item has been retrieved.

+## About

+Used cheerio, nestjs, axios, typeorm, sqlite

+A good idea would be to additionally use categories (in database) with statuses (e.g. isParsed), if the server restarts it doesn't need to parse everything again

 ## Installation